dbt-labs/dbt-core/docs/eli64/parsing-vs-compilation-vs-runtime.md

     - You must declare all dependencies & configurations ahead of time, rather than imperatively redefining them at runtime.
 You cannot dynamically redefine the DAG on the basis of a query result.
     - This is limiting for some advanced use cases, but it prevents you from solving hard problems in exactly the wrong ways.
 - **The separation of modeling code** ("logical" transformation written in SQL, or DataFrame manipulations) **from materialization code** ("physical" state changes via DDL/DML)**.**
-    - Every model is "just" a `select` statement, or a Python DataFrame.
+    - Every model is "just" a `select` statement (for Jinja-SQL models), or a Python DataFrame (for dbt-py models).
 It can be developed, previewed, and tested as such, *without* mutating database state.
 Those mutations are defined declaratively, with reusable boilerplate ("view" vs. "table" vs. "incremental"), rather than imperatively each time.

 ## Appendix